 “I think your clients are more likely to buy if they knew there was an English-speaking bar and restaurant in town with affordable rooms to accommodate their friends with a live entertainment program.”

-They both nodded reluctantly.
+They both nodded.

 “Our sole objective is to sell inspection trippers an off-plan house in Capistrano Village,” said Jeff.
 “If we let them off-site, they may be distracted by another property.”